 A coin flip is a small PVC, Mylar, or plastic pocket that folds in half, and is designed to hold one coin.
 Coin flips usually measure two inches square when folded, but they also come in 1.5 inch and 2.5 inch sizes.

 Usually, a collector or dealer puts a coin in the pocket of one side of the flip, and puts a small piece of paper or card, called an insert, in the other pocket which identifies the coin.
 Coin flips are most frequently used for ancient coins because the catalog information for ancients will not fit on the standard cardboard 2x2.

 Sometimes the flip is cut in half where the fold is, so that you have just a little 3-sided pocket, with the opening across the top, into which the coin is placed.

 - Another advantage of using coin flips is their relatively small size.
 Rows of coins can be stored in a 2 x 2 cardboard box that can hold between fifty and 100 coins in their respective flips.
-This allows a dealer or collector to organize and reorganize their collection as it changes over time.
+This type of storage allows a dealer or collector to organize and reorganize their collection as it changes over time.

-- Finally, safe coin flips made out of Mylar are harder plastic then the flips made with PVC which can chemically damage your coins.
+- Finally, safe coin flips made out of Mylar are harder plastic than the flips made with PVC which can chemically damage your coins.
 The drawback is the hard plastic can scratch the surface of your coin when you remove it and replace it back in the flip.
 Be very careful not to let the coin slide across the sharp edge of the opening to the pocket.

 Edited by: James Bucki